Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Introduction

-The contributions of our work are as follows: \begin{enumerate} \item A complete, open-source UAV system for odor source localization, integrating custom olfaction hardware, onboard sensing, simulation, and real-world deployment under payload and compute constraints. \item A learning-based navigation method trained in simulation and deployed on a real UAV, enabling online odor source localization without prior mapping or external positioning infrastructure. \item A minimal-sensor navigation formulation, demonstrating reliable source-seeking behavior using only a small number of olfaction sensors and a single range sensor, with vision used optionally as a complementary modality. \item Real-world experimental validation in a large indoor environment, showing consistent source localization behavior and providing qualitative and quantitative insights into plume navigation under realistic airflow conditions. \item A demonstration that our framework generalizes across sensing mediums. \end{enumerate}
+The contributions of our work are as follows: \begin{enumerate} \item A complete, open-source UAV system for odor source localization, integrating custom olfaction hardware, onboard sensing, simulation, and real-world deployment under payload and compute constraints. \item A learning-based navigation method that we train in simulation and deploy on a real UAV, enabling online odor source localization without prior mapping or external positioning infrastructure. \item A minimal-sensor navigation formulation, demonstrating reliable source-seeking behavior using only a small number of olfaction sensors and a single range sensor, with vision serving optionally as a complementary modality. \item Real-world experimental validation in a large indoor environment, showing consistent source localization behavior and providing qualitative and quantitative insights into plume navigation under realistic airflow conditions. \item A demonstration that our framework generalizes across sensing mediums. \end{enumerate}

 This work emphasizes system design and methodological integration, on which one could expand with statistically powered evaluation across a wider range of environments and conditions.